khalid-hussain/shaheen/chap4.md

 "Very well, I will have a look."

-After Bashir Bin Hassan finished dressing Rabia's wounds and examined Angela's teeth, pondered for a while and asked her mother, "Has she complained of toothache before?"
+After Bashir bin Hassan finished dressing Rabia's wounds and examined Angela's teeth, pondered for a while and asked her mother, "Has she complained of toothache before?"

 Maria replied, "No."

 He would ponder again while Angela looked the other way, suppressing her laughter.
-Bashir Bin Hassan said, "There could be some problem at the root of the teeth but apparently there are no visible signs of that.
+Bashir bin Hassan said, "There could be some problem at the root of the teeth but apparently there are no visible signs of that.
 Anyway, I will give a new medicine.
 Rub it nicely over your gums."